25 facts about fireworks

 Two fireworks records were broken in 2019

 Al Marjan Island in Ras Al Khaimah in the United Arab Emirates kicked off the start of 2019 with what might just be the greatest fireworks display in human history.
 According to Guinness, the show broke two records, one for the longest straight-line fireworks display, which extended for eight miles, and another for the longest chain of fireworks, which consisted of 11,284 shells.
-Last year, the same team broke a record at the same place with a 2,397-pound shell that was deemed the largest in history—it spanned more than half a mile when it exploded.
+In 2020, a group in Steamboat Springs, Colorado, broke a record with a 2,797-pound shell that was deemed the largest in history—it was so huge that a giant mortar was built just to shoot it off.

 New York City hosts America's biggest fireworks display